shitcoinswap/.github/profile/README.md

 We are building the open-source alternative to Coinbase, Kraken, etc.

-For this purpose we are issuing the Revenue Shart Token ($RST).
+For this purpose we are issuing the Revenue Share Token ($RST).
 The allocation is as follows:

 <img width="542" alt="image" src="https://github.com/user-attachments/assets/8f370cbb-acb8-4c2b-bf44-c6eb5b5fc305" />